regionmask/regionmask/docs/installation.rst

     conda install -c conda-forge regionmask cartopy

 All required dependencies can be installed with pip.
-You can thus install regionmask regionmask directly with pip:
+You can thus install regionmask regionmask directly:

 .. code-block:: bash

    pip install regionmask

-Note, however, that cartopy can be very difficult to install with pip.
+Note, however, that the optional dependency cartopy can be very difficult to install with pip.

 Testing
 -------